 An injury to your neck or back in an accident can injure your spinal cord.

 The spinal cord is a bundle of nerves that run through your spine.
 At each vertebrae, nerves branch out to the various parts of the body.
 Spinal injuries can cause numbness and loss of sensation.
 Severe injuries can leave you paralized.
 Some injuries may have few symptoms until a larger problem develops.
 If you have suffered a neck or back injury and think you may have a spinal cord injury, it is vital that you seek medical care.
-Philly Injury Law can help you get the medical care you need and hold the responsible people accountable.
+Philly Injury Lawyer can help you get the medical care you need and hold the responsible people accountable.

 Types of Spinal Cord Injuries

 Spinal injuries fall into one of two groups.
 An injury to the spinal cord that results in a total loss of sensation below the injury is called a complete injury.
 When a victim has some sensation or muscle control below the injury, it is referred to as an incomplete injury.